baasbox/docs/source/index.md

 into the server target folder.
 Moreover, it is ready to use without changing the configuration parameters.
 You just have to launch the command ``./start`` (or ``start.bat`` on Windows) and BaasBox will run.
 Should you need it, you can apply customized configuration parameters.
-See the [hacking section](#hacking).
+See the [configuration section](#configuration).

 ## Available Functions